Rob Burns: Recording

 Burns became a studio bass guitarist in the 1980s and recorded for Jon Lord and Ian Paice of Deep Purple for their Paice, Ashton and Lord project, Donna Summer, Atomic Rooster, Zoot Money's Big Roll Band and Vivian Stanshall of The Bonzo Dog Band (including the track "(There's) No Room To Rhumba In A Sports' Car" on the NME 1990 compilation album in aid of the Nordoff-Robbins Music Therapy charity).
-In 1981, Burns played on two singles on Chrysalis Records, “Love’s Made A Fool Of You” and “Boys In Love”, as a member of Brian Copsey And The Commotions.
+In 1980, Burns played on "Come Back Marianne" (Magic Moon records) by John Gregg along with Paul Carrack and Zoot Money on keyboards, Les Davidson on guitar and Jeff Allen on drums.
+In 1981, Burns played on two singles on Chrysalis Records, "Love's Made a Fool of You" and "Boys In Love", as a member of Brian Copsey And The Commotions.
 He appeared on Jerry Donahue's solo album Neck of the Wood, David Wilcox's Bad Reputation and Arthur Louis' Back From Palookaville.
 Burns also arranged songs for Chris Martin in his pre-Coldplay era of the mid-1990s.

 In 2001, Burns joined ex-David Bowie musician Robin Lumley in the formation of a band called SETI, including drummer Graeme Edge of the Moody Blues and Rod McGrath (former cellist in the WASO and LSO), being an attempt to integrate of the styles of Classical cello and a Rock band.
-Despite a prolonged period of inactivity, due in part to Burns’ move to New Zealand, the SETI project is described as “ongoing”.
+Despite a prolonged period of inactivity, due in part to Burns's move to New Zealand, the SETI project is described as "ongoing".
 In 2011, Burns traveled to Toronto to play on Canadian artist/musician Martin Springett's album, Diving Into Small Pools.